jondubois/super-node-starter/README.md

 Create a local relational database in MySQL/Postgres/etc (see sequelize for supported dialects) and fill out the env values to connect there.

-3. Run the database migrations
+c.
+Run the database migrations
 ```sh
 sequelize db:migrate
 ```

 Note: You may want to install an editor plugin to automatically do this for you on file save, like atom-typescript

-4. Run the app!
+d.
+Run the app!

 ```sh
 npm start
 ```

-5. Linting your code while developing
+e.
+Linting your code while developing

 Linting is dealt with by eslint, jshint and tslint.
 There are config files for those in the repo.
 You should install editor plugins to do this easily and automatically for you as you code and save files (e.g. for atom):